waleolapo/waleolapo/README.md

 ## 🚀 Profile Summary
 **Multidisciplinary Solutions Architect & AI Engineer**
 10+ years designing scalable systems and integrating AI technologies to solve real-world problems.
-Passionate about AI, Superintelligence, and Transhumanism — dedicated to building intelligent, agentic systems that drive human-like automation, enhance the human experience, and contribute to a better future through innovation, science, and technology.
+Passionate about AI, Robotics, Superintelligence, and Transhumanism — dedicated to building intelligent, agentic systems that drive human-like automation, enhance the human experience, and contribute to a better future through innovation, science, and technology.

 ---